 Each year, the School Council endorses a policy and procedures document which outlines entry requirements and procedures for the forthcoming intake of students.

-The new 2022 documents are currently available below.
+The 2023 documents are currently available below.
 Applicants are advised to read the documents carefully before applying.
 Please note: There is a cost involved with your application.

 Applications are handled externally by Edutest, and JMSS staff cannot influence this process.
 If you encounter problems with the application process, please contact Edutest directly.